Arranging a baptism service

 Anointing and the sign of the cross

 Jesus is called the light of the world.
-A large candle will be lit in the church and you may be given a lighted candle at the end of the service as a reminder of the light which has come into your child's life.
+The large Paschal (or Easter) candle will be lit in the church and you may be given a lighted candle at the end of the service as a reminder of the light which has come into your child's life.